-Trimming/Pruning your trees will not only keep your trees looking great, but it also helps ensure safety and health of your trees.
-Improper pruning can and will cause harm to your trees.
+Trimming/Pruning your trees will not only keep your trees looking great, but it also helps ensure safety and health of the trees around your Sarasota home.
+Improper trimming and pruning services can and will cause harm to your trees.
 From weakening of branch structure to improper flush cuts that will eventually lead to cavities and interior rotting.
-Hiring a tree service that lacks proper certifications, training, and experience can bring great risk to the overall health of your property’s trees.
+Hiring a tree service that lacks proper certifications, training, and experience in tree branch cutting can bring great risk to the overall health of your property’s foliage.

-Sarasota Tree Service has over 40 years of experience and we promise that when it comes to tree pruning, we have the know-how and skills to execute a job that will not only look great, but will also ensure that your trees stay healthy.
+When it comes to tree trimming and pruning, Sarasota Tree Service has over 40 years of experience.
+We have the know-how and skills to execute a job that will not only look great, but will also ensure that your trees stay healthy.

 INFORMATION TO KNOW

 There are a number of factors that must be considered when deciding how a tree should be pruned.
 Size, maturity, species, and location are all determining factors in the process.
-As an ISA certified company, Fey and Sons, is familiar with all the effective techniques and methods.
+As an ISA certified company in Sarasota, Fey and Sons, specializes in tree trimming and pruning services throughand is familiar with all the effective techniques and methods.

 Here are some of the techniques and methods that our experts use: